-The data presented in Figure 5 for England suggests the percentage testing positive for COVID-19 in England has decreased in children and younger adults.
+The data presented in Figure 5 for England suggests the percentage testing positive for COVID-19 in England has decreased in children and younger adults, and remained level among older ages.
 Uncertainty is high for all ages in Wales, Northern Ireland and Scotland in comparison with England because of comparatively smaller sample sizes, as indicated by wider confidence intervals.
-In Wales, the trend in the percentage of people testing positive was uncertain across all ages, but there were possible signs of a decrease in those at secondary school age.
-In Northern Ireland, the trend in the percentage testing positive was uncertain across all ages.
-In Scotland, the percentage testing positive has decreased for those at secondary school age and young adults in recent weeks.
-The trend was uncertain for children and older adults in Scotland.
+In Wales, there were signs of a decrease for those of secondary school age and those aged around 40 years, but the trend was uncertain for all other ages.
+In Scotland, there were signs of a decrease for those of secondary school age and young adults, but the trend was uncertain for all other ages.
+In Northern Ireland, the percentage testing positive in secondary school ages appeared to increase, but the trend was uncertain for all other ages.